-Brock Society of Off-Campus Students (SOCS) provides first year students living off-campus with opportunities to bridge the gap between school and home.
+Brock Society of Off-Campus Students (SOCS) provides students living off-campus with opportunities to build a community at Brock.
 Brock SOCS offers monthly events and programming, group mentorship, Niagara community engagement, friendship-building, on-campus involvement, resources and support as well as leadership skills development.

 Brock SOCS membership is just $35 for the year!
 Become a member today at brockslce.eventbrite.com

 Brock SOCS is open to all currently enrolled Brock students, living off-campus.

 Brock SOCS offers monthly events and programs to help students connect with other students and the Brock community.
 Social, informative, and community-oriented programming encourages students to get involved, make friends, and find their place at Brock and in Niagara.

 Dedicated events and programs for off-campus students as well as campus-wide Brock events and events in the Niagara community ensure students have a fulfilling and well-rounded experience.

 Events for the upcoming year include a trip to SkyZone Trampoline Park, outdoor skating at Fort George, and a community campfire.
 Most events are free with your Brock SOCS membership fee.

 Brock SOCS will also encourage off-campus students to experience Brock traditions with their off-campus peers by offering pre-event meet-ups for Orientation Week and Homecoming events.

 Attendance at Brock SOCS events and programs also gets tracked on students’ Campus Wide Co-curriculum to ensure they are well on their way to completing the CWC First Year Experience Track.

 Group peer mentorship is an integral part of the Brock SOCS program.
 Led by upper year peer mentors, group mentorship is integrated into almost all aspects of Brock SOCS programming.